joseph-amirth/competitive-programming/README.md

-#cp templates
-just a bunch of templates for contests :)
+just a bunch of templates for programming contests :)